Economic and Political Overview

 Next Election Dates

-Presidential: 31 March 2024 although the Ukrainian government has enacted martial law, and Ukrainian law does not allow elections to be held when martial law is in effect
+Presidential: still to be defined as the Ukrainian government has enacted martial law, and Ukrainian law does not allow elections to be held when martial law is in effect

 Supreme Council: the electoral procedure ought to occur within a month after lifting the state of martial law, which was implemented in 2022 in response to the Russian invasion